 "We came here for the great benefits and opportunities, but then we realized that if we became Americans, we and our children and their children would owe a ridiculous amount of money," one man from Guatemala told reporters as he packed up his things and prepared for the long journey home.
 "Thanks, but no thanks.
 We'll pass on becoming US citizens."

-While they acknowledged their impoverished home countries weren't much better, they said the $22 trillion number was "baffling," and caused them to realize the welfare and entitlement programs the bulk of the budget is spent on simply aren't sustainable in the long run.
+While they acknowledged their impoverished home countries weren't much better, they said the massive number was "baffling," and caused them to realize the welfare and entitlement programs the bulk of the budget is spent on simply aren't sustainable in the long run.

 "What on earth are you guys spending such an obscene amount of money on?" one central American woman wondered aloud.
 "Like, you should probably get that under control.
 It's basic economics."